transdigiware/blockchain/howto/ibp-console-govern-components.md

 The **Resource allocation** panel in the console provides default values for the various fields that are involved in creating a node.
 These values are chosen because they represent a good way to get started.
 However, every use case is different.
 While this topic will provide guidance for ways to think about these values, it ultimately falls to the user to monitor their nodes and find sizings that work for them.
 Therefore, barring situations in which users are certain that they will need values different from the defaults, a practical strategy is to use these defaults at first and adjust them later.
 For an overview of performance and scale of Hyperledger Fabric, which the {{site.data.keyword.blockchainfull_notm}} Platform is based on, see [Answering your questions on Hyperledger Fabric performance and scale](https://www.ibm.com/blogs/blockchain/2019/01/answering-your-questions-on-hyperledger-fabric-performance-and-scale/){: external}.

 All of the containers that are associated with a node have **CPU** and **memory**, while certain containers that are associated with the peer, ordering node, and CA also have **storage**.
 For more information about storage, see [Persistent storage considerations](/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks#ibp-console-storage).
+Note that when your Kubernetes cluster is configured to use any of the {{site.data.keyword.cloud_notm}} storage classes, the smallest storage amount that can be allocated to a node is 20Gi.

 You are responsible for monitoring your CPU, memory and storage consumption in your cluster.
 If you do happen to request more resources for a blockchain node than are available, the node will not start, but existing nodes are not affected.
 If you are using {{site.data.keyword.cloud_notm}} as your cloud provider, CPU and memory can be changed by using the console and {{site.data.keyword.cloud_notm}} Kubernetes Service dashboard.
 However, after a node has been created, storage can be changed later only by using the {{site.data.keyword.cloud_notm}} CLI.
 For information about how to increase the CPU, memory, and storage in other cloud providers, consult the documentation of those cloud providers.
 {:note}